israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 Unlike the other global objects, `Math` is not a constructor.
 All properties/methods of `Math` are static and can be called by using Math as an object, without creating it.

+You refer to the constant pi as `Math.PI`

 **_Code Examples_**
 >```
 > > Math.abs(-2)